NicolasFlamel1/MWC-Pay-WooCommerce-Extension/README.md

 [MWC Pay](https://github.com/NicolasFlamel1/MWC-Pay) extension for WooCommerce that allows WordPress sites to accept MimbleWimble Coin payments.

 ### Installing
 Download this extension's [newest release](https://github.com/NicolasFlamel1/MWC-Pay-WooCommerce-Extension/releases) and choose to upload it as a plugin on your WordPress site's add plugins page.
 After it's been installed and activated, a MWC Pay payment option will be available for your customers to use during checkout.
+[This video tutorial](https://www.youtube.com/watch?v=iplHJ_3qbFM) goes over how to install and use this extension.

 This extension relies on you running your own MWC Pay instance.
 This can be done by downloading and running [MWC Pay's newest release](https://github.com/NicolasFlamel1/MWC-Pay/releases) on the same server that's hosting your WordPress site.
 Your MWC Pay instance will provide you with its wallet's recovery passphrase that you can use with any MimbleWimble Coin wallet software to access the MimbleWimble Coin that your WordPress site receives as payments.